Vince Buck

-Vincent Lamont Buck (born January 12, 1968) is an American former professional football safety who played the National Football League (NFL) for the New Orleans Saints.
+Vincent Lamont Buck (born January 12, 1968) is an American former professional football player who was a safety for the New Orleans Saints of the National Football League (NFL).
 He played college football for the Central State Marauders in Wilberforce, Ohio, where Buck was an NAIA All-American and NAIA Player of the Year in his senior year 1989.

 Professional career

 He attended the NFL Scouting Combine and chose to still participate in positional drills and performed combine drills although he was hampered by the flu.